sara-nl/griddocs/source/Pages/General/about_the_grid.rst

 .. sidebar:: Other HPC options

 	The Grid will be an interesting service if you are faced with workloads that concern hundreds of thousands of core hours and/or many terabytes of data.
-For Life Scientists we provide the `Life Science Grid`_ that offers additional functionality for smaller scale workloads.
 For other applications that concern small data or compute requirements, please have a look for other suitable `HPC systems`_ at SURFsara.

 Job submission has a relatively high overhead.
 Submitting a “hello world” program may take minutes.
 Your data and your software must be available on the worker nodes, which requires careful planning of the job workflow.
 With the size of the job collections typical for the Grid, and submitting hundreds or even thousands jobs simultaneously, it may become a challenge to check your jobs for status and reschedule based on judgement of failures and their causes.
 We offer tools to help you automate these actions (see :ref:`pilot-jobs`), however, porting of your solution to the Grid will always require time and effort to set up.
 Our experienced consultants are available for assistance and to help you make the right decisions right from the beginning.